 The learning environment around young people

-The learning environments are the closest to the ideal, above, that I have found.
+The learning environments are the closest to the ideal above that I have found.

 How is the natural learning process degraded?

-The degradation of intelligence when we are hurting affects all aspects of human behaviour including our learning processes.
-We cannot learn effectively when we are hurting or when the situation where we are trying to learn reminds us of a ‘learning’ situation in which we were hurt.
-Unfortunately, many of these ‘learning’ situations were inappropriately managed and hurtful.
+When we are hurting, the degradation of intelligence affects all aspects of human behaviour, including our learning processes.
+We cannot learn effectively when we are hurting or when the situation we are trying to learn in reminds us of a painful ‘learning’ one.
+Unfortunately, some of these learning situations were inappropriately managed and hurtful.
 We were often judged, criticised, rigidly controlled and humiliated.
-Many of us are so damaged by this that we acquire a rigid behaviour pattern of rejecting voluntary learning altogether because of our association of all learning situations with painful experiences
+Many of us acquire a rigid pattern of rejecting voluntary learning altogether because we associate all learning situations with painful experiences.